KostasEreksonas/scripts/README.md

 # Scripts

-The repository of scripts that I made with Bash and Python.
-Most of these scripts I made for my Linux installs.
+A dump of old and half-finished scripts that are not used anymore

 Table of Contents
 =================